 The correct size of fuse to use depends on the amp you are wiring.
 If your amp has an internal fuse, then your inline car amp fuse should be a bit larger.
 For instance, if your amp has an internal 20 amp fuse, then you should go for a 25 or 30 amp inline fuse.

-For amplifiers which don’t have internal fuses, you’ll need to check the power ratings of your amp.
+For amplifiers that don’t have internal fuses, you’ll need to check the power ratings of your amp.
 Based on this info you should determine the perfect size for your inline car amp fuse.

 What type of fuse should I use?